 |

-A Tentacool appeared in File 4: Charizard.
-Red caught one after passing by it.
+In File 4: Charizard, Red caught a Tentacool after passing by it.

-A wild Tentacool appeared in the waters that surrounded the Seafloor Cavern in The Cavern.
+In The Cavern, a Tentacool was in the waters that surrounded the Seafloor Cavern.

 In the manga

-Tentacool's first appearance is a cameo in Bulbasaur, Come Home! as one of the Pokémon that escapes from Professor Oak's Laboratory.
+Tentacool debuted in a cameo in Bulbasaur, Come Home! as one of the Pokémon that escaped from Professor Oak's Laboratory.

-In What a Dragonite multiple wild Tentacool were escaping from a Dragonite.
+Multiple wild Tentacool appeared in What a Dragonite, where they were escaping from a Dragonite.

 A herd of Tentacool appeared in Breath of the Dragonair Part 1 when Yellow was trying to find a Water-type Pokémon to surf across the ocean.